jnozzi/cocoadev.com/markdown/HowToUsePointers.md

 }

 This example displays the same results as the last example, but the mechanism is different.
 Rather than returning our sum in the return value of addTwoNumbers, we actually modify main's copy of the "c" variable from within addTwoNumbers.
 The third parameter to addTwoNumbers is a pointer to an integer variable.
 We can dereference the variable on the left side of our assignment expression to actually change the contents of the address pointed to by the pointer: "add a and b and store the resulting value in the variable pointed to by 'result'".
-Since we pass the address of main's "c" variable into General/AddTwoNumbers, the "result" variable points to main's "c" variable.
+Since we pass the address of main's "c" variable into AddTwoNumbers, the "result" variable points to main's "c" variable.

-General/ObjC programmers use this mechanism all the time when passing objects to other objects.
-General/NSMutableDictionary's "setObject:forKey:" method is defined as:
+ObjC programmers use this mechanism all the time when passing objects to other objects.
+NSMutableDictionary's "setObject:forKey:" method is defined as:

-    - (void)setObject:(General/NSObject*)object forKey:(General/NSString*)key;
+    - (void)setObject:(NSObject*)object forKey:(NSString*)key;

-This allows the General/NSMutableDictionary instance to access the "object" General/NSObject and "value" General/NSString instances even though they were created somewhere else, in some other function or method.
+This allows the NSMutableDictionary instance to access the "object" NSObject and "value" NSString instances even though they were created somewhere else, in some other function or method.

 The way *I* always think of the parentheses is as a cast.
-When you are using     (General/NSEvent *)event, you are in effect telling the compiler to cast the event argument to an instance of General/NSEvent (in this case also a pointer-to-Cocoa-object), same as     eventVar = (General/NSEvent *)argument;.
-Note that object casts do not really exist in the weakly-typed, dynamic language of General/ObjC; at runtime, all objects are treated as id's. --General/JediKnil
+When you are using     (NSEvent *)event, you are in effect telling the compiler to cast the event argument to an instance of NSEvent (in this case also a pointer-to-Cocoa-object), same as     eventVar = (NSEvent *)argument;.
+Note that object casts do not really exist in the weakly-typed, dynamic language of ObjC; at runtime, all objects are treated as id's. --JediKnil

 Pointers are also used to pass C arrays and C strings into functions.
 That's described elsewhere:

-C programmers also use pointers to create General/AbstractDataStructures like General/LinkedList, General/BinaryTree, and General/HashTable.
-Objective C objects are fundamentally General/AbstractDataStructures, for that matter.
+C programmers also use pointers to create AbstractDataStructures like LinkedList, BinaryTree, and HashTable.
+Objective C objects are fundamentally AbstractDataStructures, for that matter.
 But this falls outside of the scope of this tutorial.

 **Dynamic memory managment in C: malloc() and free()**